thestennettreport/TheStennettReport.github.io/Consequences/Domestic/christian_nationalism.md

 ---
 layout: page
-title: Project 2025 and the Threat of Christian Nationalism - A Distortion of History and a Danger to Democracy
+title: The Threat of Christian Nationalism - A Distortion of History and a Danger to Democracy
 ---

 ### 1. CHAPTER OVERVIEW